dtaht/blog-cerowrt/content/post/all_up_testing.md

 I had a goal - no more priority 1 or 2 bugs - before we could declare cerowrt stable.
 Fixing the last bug took 8 months, and a lot of hair, and money I didn't have.

+All up testing.

+Well, bugs.

+But, what's this? only 50Mbit's up for the competing flow, leaving approximately 85% of the capacity unused in that direction.

+Divide by two and start again.

+Is it the new algorithms?
+No, cake is outpeforming fq_codel here.

+Is it CPU?
+Well, we peak at about 30% of cpu on a quad core system.
+That's a throughput measure - context switches are the bigger problem on interrupt handling and few focus on that.
+One of the reasons why arm (was) a bigger success on devices is that older versions had a short pipeline and could context switch much faster than intel could.

+Is it the device driver?
+Are we out of some critical resource?

+Is it a bug elsewhere?

+have a single thread rx/tx cleanup ring.
+This causes all sorts of oddities,
+- it made sense when we were using single cores btw - but it would be generally better to clean up tx and rx separately now that multi-cores are more common.

+That said, more than one manufacturer only uses one interrupt for tx/rx so you can't do that either.

+Cake and netem only have a single soft irq for scheduling it.

+It's one thing to have something that performs better, another thing however if it uses up too much cpu to actually deploy.